nukehub-dev/nukebox/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
 name: Feature Request
-about: Suggest enhancements or new features to elevate NuclearBoy
+about: Suggest enhancements or new features to elevate NuclearKid
 title: '[FEATURE] Concise description of the feature'
 labels: enhancement
 assignees: ''